This post may contain affiliate links. Please read our disclosure policy.

 No need to use a nut milk bag to enjoy homemade almond milk.
 You can use a clean tea towel or cheese cloth just as easily.

 I’ve learned how to make all kinds of dairy-free milks since I have preferences on which kind to use depending on the recipe.
-Here’s my list of homemade milks:
+Here’s some more you may want to try:

 5 from 7 votes